 - A Return to the Faith

-- Emphasis on the Bible
+- A Return to the Bible

-Some of the organizations St. John’s supports:
+Some of the organizations St. John’s has supported include

 - Union Mission Ministries